This article has links to products and services we love, which we may make commission from.

 We could not add Cape Wrath or Balnakeil Beach to our North Coast 500 map.

-Try one with a magnetic part you place in between your phone and the cover, which keeps the phone neatly attached to the holder.
+Try one with a magnetic part that you place between your phone and the cover.

 You can also download this free NC500 map.